 - Really Right Stuff BH-25 Ultra-light ballhead with lever-release clamp.

-I typically carry the camera with zoom lens in a toploader chest pouch (in this case an F-Stop Droploader 15) which is rigged to my backpack's shoulder straps with releasable clips.
+I typically carry the camera with zoom lens in a Hyperlite Camera Pod L toploader chest pouch (not the one pictured above) which is rigged to my backpack's shoulder straps with releasable clips.
 This keeps the camera handy for easy and immediate access while I'm hiking, and also nicely balances my backpack load by putting the camera weight on my chest and not completely on my back.

 The wideangle lens and other filters and batteries I put into my backpack in an F-Stop Micro Tiny ICU.
 If/when I want to carry two extra lenses, I'll use an F-Stop Small Shallow ICU in my backpack instead.
 The tripod gets strapped to the side.